 Work-time planning on different holidays

 The Planner now differentiates between different types of holidays and only blocks out the days with holidays marked as “National holiday”.
-If needed, you can plan to work on certain holidays, just don’t forget to take some time off every now and then!
+If needed, you can plan to work on certain holidays, just don’t forget to take some time off now and then!

 Task bundles update